derrickshowers/d5k-thoughts/content/post/2019-08-15-thread-safety-in-swift.md

 "Immutable models!
 Immutable models!
 Immutable models!
 But why?
 They're THREAD SAFE!" 🥺

 Ok ok, I get it.
 All is right in the world ONLY when threads are SAFE.
 Always.
-But what exactly does that means? 🤔 I get the basic principle.. thread safety means a value should not be accessed by multiple concurrent threads, or else bad things happen. 😈 For instance, an algorithm powering an ATM isn't thread safe, and multiple people withdraw money from the same bank at the same time... well, uhh...
+But what exactly does that mean? 🤔 I get the basic principle.. thread safety means a value should not be accessed by multiple concurrent threads, or else bad things happen. 😈 For instance, an algorithm powering an ATM isn't thread safe, and multiple people withdraw money from the same bank at the same time... well, uhh...
 UH OH! 💸👋 All that makes sense, but I wanted to _see_ what can happen when two threads access a value at the same time (causing a **race condition**).
 In doing so, I found breaking it down into something super simple actually quite easy to grok (in practice, the root of thread safety is buried layers of abstractions away).
 So that's what I'd like to do here.

 Let's start out with a jar of 500 dog treats (I have very spoiled pups 🐶).